-Each of the Company's non-employee directors who rendered services during fiscal 1998 received an annual fee of \$18,000 and has been reimbursed, upon request, for expenses incurred in attending Board of
+Each of the Company's non-employee directors who rendered services during fiscal 1998 received an annual fee of \$18,000 and has been reimbursed, upon request, for expenses incurred in attending Board of Directors' meetings.

-Directors' meetings.
 In addition, each non-employee member of the Audit and Compensation Committees received an annual fee of \$2,000 for each committee on which he served during fiscal 1998.
 Directors who are employees of the Company are not paid any separate fees for service as directors.

 During fiscal 1993, pursuant to the 1993 Directors' Stock Option Plan (the "1993 Directors' Plan"), each of Messrs.
 Lepkowski, Mark, Marks, Rasiel and Storey was granted an option to purchase 30,000 shares of Common Stock.
 During fiscal 1995, Dr. Harris was also granted an option pursuant to the 1993 Directors' Plan to purchase 30,000 shares of Common Stock.
-During fiscal 1998, Mr. McGregor was granted an option pursuant to the 1994 Stock Incentive Plan to purchase 30,000 shares of Common Stock.
+During fiscal 1998, Mr. McGregor was granted an option pursuant to the Company's 1994 Stock Incentive Plan to purchase 30,000 shares of Common Stock.
+During fiscal 1999, Mr. Heinen was granted an option pursuant to the Company's 1994 Stock Incentive Plan to purchase 5,000 shares of Common Stock.
 Each option granted to a non-employee director pursuant to the 1993 Directors' Plan and the 1994 Stock Incentive Plan expires on the tenth anniversary of the date of grant.
-Options granted pursuant to each of these plans become exercisable in seventy-two equal monthly installments commencing the month following the date of grant, provided the optionee is a director at the end of each such period.
-Each of these plans $% \left( 1\right) =\left( 1\right) +\left( 1\right)$ requires that the exercise price of each option be equal to the fair market value of the Common Stock on the date the option was granted.
-The 1993Directors' Plan was terminated in April 1997.
+Options granted pursuant to each of these plans, except for Mr. Heinen's option, become exercisable in seventy-two equal monthly installments commencing the month following the date of grant, provided that the optionee is a director at the end of each such period.
+Mr. Heinen's annual option grant became exercisable in full on the grant date.
+Each of these plans requires that the exercise price of each option be equal to the fair market value of the Common Stock on the date the option was granted.
+The 1993 Directors' Plan was terminated in April 1997.
 Options granted and outstanding under the 1993 Directors' Plan remain outstanding and are exercisable in accordance with their terms, but no further options will be granted under this plan.
 The options granted to Messrs.
-Lepkowski and Storey will cease vesting upon their departure from the Board of Directors.
+Lepkowski and Storey will cease vesting upon the expiration of their terms of office as directors.